NTT Docomo: Docomo Capital

 Working closely with NTT Docomo's business and R&D divisions, Docomo Capital is in charge of NTT Docomo's venture investments in mobile related start-up companies, mainly in the United States and has committed $100M in capital.
 It has invested in Cooliris, Couchbase, Evernote, Fab.com, HighlightCam, Swype, TuneWiki, and Sigfox.

 Docomo Digital

 Docomo Digital is the international payments business of NTT DOCOMO.
 DOCOMO Digital partners with carriers, merchants, OTT services, app stores and payment providers in both developed and emerging markets to facilitate direct carrier billing and other payments such as e-wallets.
 Sold to Bango plc August 2022.

+Docomo Group

+On October 25, 2021, NTT Docomo announced that it was acquiring NTT Communications and NTT Comware.
+The Acquisition was completed on January 1, 2022.
+The two companies were renamed to NTT Docomo Business and NTT Docomo Solutions.

 Hikari TV

 Hikari TV (ひかりTV) is a Japanese IPTV service.
 It was established on March 31, 2008, and was originally owned and operated by the internet service provider NTT Plala.
 It launched Hikari TV Game, the first cloud gaming service for televisions in Japan, in 2013.

 On July 1, 2022, NTT Docomo absorbed and merged the operating company NTT Plala, and on the same day, this service was also incorporated into NTT DoCoMo's service.
 Along with this, the rate plan for new subscribers was changed after the same day.

 Aside from offering access to various television channels, Hikari TV also produces its own content, primarily broadcast on the Hikari TV Channel.